 Both of these models are electro-acoustic guitars and comes with amazing electronics that allow you to play with your sound quality and get whatever tone you desire.

-Especially the Fender CD-60SCE guitar model has a new version of Fishman III System Electronics. this classic system features a under-saddle piezo-electric pickup and an active preamp system.
+Especially the Fender CD-60SCE guitar model has a new version of Fishman III System Electronics. this classic system features an under-saddle piezo-electric pickup and an active preamp system.

-Although I wouldn’t say its the best preamp, but looking at the price of the guitar, it does provide you lot of versatility in the tone.
+Although I wouldn’t say it’s the best preamp, but looking at the price of the guitar, it does provide you a lot of versatility in the tone.
 It has a built-in tuner and three simple knobs that let you control the bass, volume, and treble of the sounding tone.

 On the Flip Side of the Coin:

 Yamaha APX600 also brings some quality value to the table.
 It comes with an under-saddle piezo-electric pickup along with an active preamp system.
 In terms of features, it is much similar to the Fender one, having a built-in tuner, volume knob, and easy-to-use 3-band EQ.

 The one advantage the APX model has is, its preamp works on 2 AA batteries that are much more gig friendly than the standard 9-volt batteries that you commonly find on other guitars.